fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 ..
 What makes one representation better than another?
 One hypothesis is that an ideal representation is one in which the features within the representation correspond to the underlying causes of the observed data, with separate features or directions in featurespace corresponding to different causes, so that the representation disentangles the causes from one another. <a target="_blank" href="https://www.deeplearningbook.org/contents/representation.html">[1](Bengio, Yoshua, Ian Goodfellow, and Aaron Courville.
 Deep learning, 2017)</a>
 </div>

 How do we know if we have good representations?
-It turns out that this is hard to mathematically quantify and historically has been evaluated based on downstream task performance.
+How can we verify that a model has learned the underlying causal structures with respect to a task.
+It turns out that this is hard to mathematically quantify and historically has been evaluated based on downstream task performance e.g. image classification, semantic segmentation, object detection, and action recognition [[15]](https://arxiv.org/abs/1902.06162).
 For example, representations learned using any of the methods listed above can be evaluated by using them as input for a linear logistic regression classifier on a downstream task.
 There have also been some interesting ideas on ways to improve learned representations using clustering and pseudo labels.
 See [[16]](https://arxiv.org/pdf/1805.00385.pdf), [SwAV[2]](https://arxiv.org/pdf/2006.09882.pdf).

 ### When to Use What?
 Practical Considerations

 Selecting an approach for representation learning is largely a tricky excercise in balancing effort (compute, time) and expected quality of representations.
-On one hand, **fully supervised** methods yield the best performance for a specific task but require the (rare) existence of very large labeled datasets (e.g. see results from Pinterest [[9]](https://arxiv.org/pdf/1811.12649.pdf)).
-On the other hand, **fully unsupervised** methods do not provide strong guarantees for learning robust representations resulting in varied performance.
+On one hand, **fully supervised** methods yield the best performance for a specific task (e.g. see results from Pinterest [[9]](https://arxiv.org/pdf/1811.12649.pdf)) but require the effortful curation of very large labeled datasets.
+On the other hand, **fully unsupervised** methods  require no labeling effort, but do not provide strong guarantees for learning robust representations resulting in varied performance.

 The following high level notes are perhaps useful.

-- Pretrained Model baselines.
-Where possible, begin explorations using standard transfer learning via pretrained models.
-Ofcourse, this approach only works if the data in question has a similar distribution to the data used to create pretrained models.
+- Pretrained Model baselines: Where possible, begin explorations using pretrained models.
+This may involve directly using features from a pretrained  model (as seen in the next section) or finetuning the pretrained model using a small amount of labeled data (transfer learning).
+Ofcourse, this approach only works if the target task data distribution is similar to the data used to create the pretrained models.
-- Self supervised baselines.
-Where large unlabeled data exists, self supervised methods are particularly useful.
+- Self supervised baselines: Where large unlabeled data exists, self supervised methods are particularly useful.
 Explore pretext task strategies pertinent to your data in learning an initial set of representations that can then be finetuned using clustering methods [[16]](https://arxiv.org/pdf/1805.00385.pdf) or a small amount of labeled data.